kubeflow/community/proposals/913-components-repo/README.md

 Each component/pipeline directory includes a `README.md` generated from a template and auto-populated with docstring metadata (every `metadata.yaml` field except `ci` is rendered verbatim).
-Component README files additionally embed details from a required colocated `example_pipelines.py` module (which may expose multiple sample pipelines), while pipeline README files may opt-in to the usage section when they are intended for reuse as nested components:
+Component README files additionally embed details from a required colocated `example_pipelines.py` module (which may expose multiple sample pipelines), while pipeline README files may opt-in to the usage section when they are intended for reuse as nested components.
+Below is an example template:

 ````markdown
 # <Component Name> ✨